• A paradise to enjoy nature

 2.- Take a taxi, telling the driver to take you to the intersection Sontecomapan-Nanciyaga where you will ask him to take a sharp right, as indicated in the ¨how to get there¨section above.
 If the dirt road has become too wild, due to heavy rains, he may not want to go further and you will walk from there to Toxcatl for about 15 minutes.

-3.- If you are not too loaded with suitcases and/or have a low budget, take a group taxi (taxi colectivo) leaving a few blocks from the ADO bus station.
-Look at the pictures in the ¨How to get there¨ section to see where is the colectivo terminal.
+3.- If you are not too loaded with suitcases and/or have a low budget, take a group taxi ("taxi colectivo" or a "pirata") leaving a few blocks from the ADO bus station.
+Look at the pictures in the ¨How to get there¨ section to see where is the "Pirata" terminal.
 Get off at the intersection and walk to Tóxcatl for about 15 minutes.

 DRIVING FROM CATEMACO